ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

   - the desired diagnostic script to use,
   - and additional diagnostic script options or arguments, if needed.

-  Also Include additional datasets beyond those included in the datasets section mentioned above, for instance variable specific observational data.
+  Also include additional datasets beyond those included in the datasets section mentioned above, for instance variable specific observational data.

 - description: a brief description of the recipe, including
   - who wrote the recipe and who maintains it,